Univ.-Prof. for recorder

 - Music from 1650-1750 (e.g. by Telemann, Corelli, J.S.
 Bach, Hotteterre etc. or a recorder concerto, e.g. by Vivaldi)

 - Music after 1960 (e.g. by Moritz Eggert - Außer Atem, Fausto Romitelli - Seascape, or Ishii - Black Intention)

 Dates & time schedule

-The dates of the admission examination as well as important deadlines can be found in the current schedule.
+The dates of the entrance examination as well as important deadlines can be found in the current schedule.